denisgaribovic/e-commerce-data-analysis/README.md

 ![alt text](https://github.com/denisgaribovic/e-commerce-data-analysis/blob/main/Pictures/Banner.png)

+## Business Use Case

+In today’s competitive e-commerce landscape, understanding customer behavior, product performance, and sales trends is crucial for driving growth and improving operational efficiency.
+Leveraging programming languages and modern technologies allows businesses to harness data effectively, driving informed decision-making and optimizing strategies.
+This analysis demonstrates how data can answer critical business-related questions and drive business success.

 ## Project Overview

 This project involves a comprehensive analysis of the [Online Retail II dataset](https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset) sourced from Kaggle.
 The dataset contains transactional data for a UK-based online retail store between 2009 and 2011, providing valuable insights into customer behavior, product performance, and sales trends.

-## Business Use Case

-The primary objective of this project is to uncover critical insights and to answer essential business-related questions that can drive decision-making processes in an e-commerce environment.

 ## Visual Examples